Skip to main content

 Cardiac rehabilitation physiotherapy sessions

-Our team are here to work with you to begin or return to physical activity in a safe and effective way following your diagnosis.
+Our team is here to work with you to begin or return to physical activity in a safe and effective way following your diagnosis.
 Whatever your fitness level and experience in exercising we can offer you advice and a programme to suit you.
 We run exercise groups aimed at all levels of fitness, one to one gym sessions and home based sessions.
 We also offer Tai Chi style exercises and outdoor walking programmes.
 It may be that you don’t feel able to commit to regular sessions but we are still happy to offer advice on how to independently progress with your physical activity needs in a safe way.
 Sessions are held at venues around Doncaster to try and make us as accessible as possible;

 Venues: